 Installing a Brush Guard on a Kawasaki UTV

 Step 1.
-On both sides of the bumper on your Mule, there are holes that need to be threaded.
-The bolts included with the brush guard are designed to cut the threads into the holes.
-There are two pictured below, and two on the other side of the bumper in the same position.
+Thread the bolts included with the brush guard to the mounting holes on both sides of the bumper.
 Run the bolts in, and then back the bolts out and remove them.
-We used an impact wrench for this step.

 Step 2.
-Position the brush guard.
-There are holes on the brush guard that line up with the holes you just threaded on the bumper, and there's a C-shaped cut in the brush guard that fits around the bumper.
+Position the brush guard to the holes on the brush guard that line up with the holes threaded on the bumper.
+There's a C-shaped cut in the brush guard that fits around the bumper.
 Lift the brush guard into place and hold it there.

 Step 3.
 Hand-tighten the top bolts on either side of the brush guard to hold it in place.
-Once that's done, hand-tighten the bottom bolts on each side of the brush guard.
-You don't want to completely tighten these bolts down just yet, because you want everything to be able to move around a little while you add on additional mounts.
+Next, hand-tighten the bottom bolts on each side of the brush guard.
+Don't completely tighten these bolts down just yet, since you'll want everything to be able to move around a little while you add on additional mounts.

 Step 4.
-At the end of both ends of the brush guard, you'll see two slits cut underneath where the brush guard meets the end of the bumper.
-Hook the C-shaped mounts into these slits.
-Then, thread in and tighten the bolts behind these mounts.
-You may need to put some shoulder into the brush guard to get the holes to line up.
-Tighten them to 18 foot-pounds.
+Hook the C-shaped mounts into the slits at both ends of the brush guard, where the brush guard meets the end of the bumper.
+Next, thread in and tighten the bolts behind these mounts and tighten them to 18 foot-pounds.

 Step 5.
 Tighten down the four bolts, two on each side, that you hand-tightened back in Step 3.
-There isn't a torque setting for these bolts, but it's important not to overtighten them.
+There isn't a torque setting for these bolts, so it's important not to overtighten them.

-Now that you have your Kawasaki Mule brush guard installed up front, watch the video below to learn how to install the rear bumper on your Mule.
+With a brush guard installed up front, why not add a bumper to the back?
+Watch the video below to learn how to install a rear bumper on a Kawasaki Mule Pro FXT.